treeverse/katacoda-playground/lakeFS-play/step2.md

 To dump the content of a object use the cat command:
 `lakectl fs cat lakefs://my-repo@master/sample/object.txt`{{execute}}

-Remove the object with the rm command
+Remove the object with the rm command:
 `lakectl fs rm lakefs://my-repo@master/sample/object.txt`{{execute}}